Back to the full dot-point answer

 What the implied reader is assumed to know, believe, or share.

-What is cultural references?Show answer
+What are cultural references?Show answer

 Allusions, idioms, naming conventions, social rituals that are not explained.